bjbraams/calendars/hep-ex/_includes/past.md

 2025-03-17 to 21: [Build Big or Build Smart: Examining Scale and Domain Knowledge in Machine Learning for Fundamental Physics](https://indico.cern.ch/event/1402298/ "The workshop explores machine learning in fundamental physics, focusing on scale versus domain knowledge.
 Topics include deep learning for event reconstruction, anomaly detection, and cosmological data analysis.
 Discussions cover applications in LHC experiments and astrophysics."), CERN, Geneva, Switzerland.

+2025-03-23 to 30: [59th Rencontres de Moriond on Electroweak Interactions and Unified Theories](https://moriond.in2p3.fr/2025/EW/ "Moriond EW 2025 explores electroweak interactions and unified theories, focusing on the Standard Model and beyond.
+Topics include Higgs physics, gauge boson interactions, and searches for new physics.
+The conference discusses experimental results from LHC and theoretical models for unification."), La Thuile, Italy.

-2025-03-22 to 29: [59th Rencontres de Moriond on QCD and High Energy Interactions](https://moriond.in2p3.fr/ "Moriond QCD 2025 explores quantum chromodynamics and high-energy interactions, focusing on hadron physics and jet production.
+2025-03-30 to 04-06: [59th Rencontres de Moriond on QCD and High Energy Interactions](https://moriond.in2p3.fr/2025/QCD/ "Moriond QCD 2025 explores quantum chromodynamics and high-energy interactions, focusing on hadron physics and jet production.
 Topics include parton distributions, heavy quark dynamics, and QCD at high energies.
 The conference discusses experimental results from LHC and theoretical advancements."), La Thuile, Italy.

 2025-04-01 to 2025-04-04: [Standard Model at the LHC 2025](https://indico.cern.ch/event/1392137/ "SM@LHC 2025 explores Standard Model physics at the LHC, focusing on precision measurements.
 Topics include Higgs couplings, QCD, and electroweak processes.
 Discussions cover experimental data and theoretical predictions, advancing particle physics."), Florence, Italy.